Skip to main content

 Arizona's Tax Position

-Arizona got rid of its estate tax in 2006.
+Arizona stopped collecting its estate tax for deaths after 2004 and formally repealed the tax in 2006.
 It has not brought it back.
 There is no separate inheritance tax in Arizona either.
 Some states tax the person who receives an inheritance.
 Arizona does not.

 This applies to out-of-state heirs too.
 If someone in another state inherits from an Arizona resident, Arizona will not tax them.
 But if the heir lives in a state with its own inheritance tax, that state may tax what they receive.
 Each state sets its own rules on this.
 It is worth checking if your heirs live in other states.